flylight-max/Logistic_project_with_Amazon/README.md

 The file size is approximately 6 MB, making it suitable for analysis using various tools and programming languages.
 The data is organized in a tabular format, with each row representing a delivery and each column representing a specific attribute or feature.
 The CSV file uses commas as the delimiter and includes a header row that lists the column names.
 The file is encoded in UTF-8 format, ensuring compatibility with most text editors and programming environments.

-I will do an EDA on it and look for insights that would affect the Delivery_time (in minutes).
+I will do an EDA and look for insights which could affect the Delivery_time (in minutes).